Sidak08/PitchDeck/frontend/README.md

 - `/components` - Reusable React components
 - `/lib` - Utility functions and shared code
 - `/public` - Static assets like images and fonts

+## Analytics

+The application includes Vercel Analytics to track page views and other metrics.
+This is automatically enabled when deployed to Vercel and requires no additional configuration.

+The Analytics component is included in the root layout file and will automatically start tracking when the site is deployed to Vercel.

 ## Deployment